splitbrain/pinoutleaf/README.md

 ## Limits

-  * Only four rows of pins are supported.
+  * Only four rows of pins are supported (left, right, top, bottom).
   * No weird arbitrary layouts.
   * Only the standard 0.1-inch pin raster is supported (might change in the future).